 About the Speakers

-Dr Scott A. Hale is a Senior Research Fellow, Social Data Science MSc Programme Co-Director, and Turing Fellow.
+Dr Scott A. Hale is a Senior Research Fellow and Turing Fellow.
 He develops and applies computer science techniques to the social sciences focusing on sociolinguistics, collective action, and misinformation.

 Dr Chico Camargo is an interdisciplinary researcher who develops and applies computational tools to study complex systems, collective human behaviour, public opinion dynamics and culture change.